wkloh76/oricommjs_components/README.md

    - `web_` for web application.
    - `desktop_` for desktop application.

-3. copy `default.json.example` file and rename to `default.json` and enter the default url.

-4. For web server design,copy `coresetting.toml.example.web` file and rename to `coresetting.toml` The content show as below:
+3. For web server design,copy `coresetting.toml.example.web` file and rename to `coresetting.toml` The content show as below:

 ```
 [webnodejs]